 On January 4th, we burn the offerings near Tet’s end to see off ancestors.
 Vietnamese people burn fake money, clothes, houses, and believe that their ancestors receive them.
 They also They also burn sugar canes so that the ancestor use them as walking cane or shoulder poles to bring heavy items.

 7. Reopening business

 Vendors and businessmen usually pick a good date to reopen their business.
-Some hire dragon dance group to celebrate the day.
-They hope the business will have good luck in the coming year.
+Some hire a dragon dance group to celebrate the day.
+They would like to attract more luck to the business in the coming year.